Staff & Officers

 Rev. Donna Elia

-Treasurer of Trustees
+Co-Chair of Trustees

 Donna Elia serves as executive director of Troy Area United Ministries, an interfaith organization committed to seeking the social and spiritual well being of people in Rensselaer County and the surrounding area.
 She is also stated supply pastor of First United Church, Hoosick Falls.
 She has served congregations in Albany and Tribes Hill.

 Donna served Albany Presbytery as moderator, and in her work on the Guatemala Partnership Task Force, she has traveled to Guatemala 8 times.
 She is active on a number of boards, including the Kirkridge Retreat Center and the Rensselaer County Homeless Services Collaborative.

 Peggy is a member of First United Presbyterian Church in Troy where she is an ordained Elder and Deacon.
 She is currently the chair of the Worship Committee and Moderator of Deacons.
 She is also a “Monday Morning Counter,” as head financial secretary she helps count the money and deposits it in the bank.

 Michael Burkley has been a pastor for over 30 years (unbelievably to him) and for over 11 of those years he has had the privilege of serving in Albany Presbytery as the pastor of the Rockwell Falls Presbyterian Church.
 He and his wife Susan have two adult children.
 Michael sees his ministry, in large measure, as one of bridge-building—of building living bridges bringing us together, all for the glory of God.
 That has worked out in many different ways through his service to the General Assembly (GA), the Synod of the Northeast, several different presbyteries, and four congregations.